 The Health Navigator NZ website is a non-profit community initiative combining the efforts of a wide range of partner and supporter organisations overseen by the Health Navigator Charitable Trust.

 The Health Navigator website provides one place for New Zealanders to find reliable and trustworthy health information and self-care resources.
 It focuses on promoting clear, consistent messages that enable users to get the information they need at the time they need it.
 Take a look at what's on our site.

-Why should I trust the health information on Health Navigator?
+Why should I trust this website?

 What is the purpose of the Health Navigator website?

 The key objectives of the Health Navigator NZ website are to help you navigate the health information maze and:

 - simplify the process of finding trusted and reliable health information

 - equip you and your family/whānau with information, tools and resources that help you make better decisions and choices to maximise your health and quality of life

 - improve the quality of health information used by New Zealanders by developing a quality framework and minimum standards for all linked resources

 - improve accessibility of reliable self-care/self-help information to support shared decision making, patient autonomy, self-determination and encourage patient activation and sharing of responsibility in ongoing healthcare